 - Each author's name and affiliation (institution, city, state, country) — OMIT IF REQUESTING A DOUBLE-BLIND REVIEW

 - Exact word count of text (not including title page, abstract, biographies), and references

 - Acknowledgments (including contact information for corresponding author).
 If applicable, list funding sources and other pertinent disclosures.
 If no such acknowledgments are present in the initial submission, HFES will assume that no disclosures are necessary.

 - Up to 5 keywords (exclude words that already appear in the title).
 View the current list of keywords.
 The importance of keywords to authors finding your article, and tips for choosing keywords, can be found at SAGE Publications.

 - Précis: a 50-word description (in 1-3 sentences) of the manuscript, which will appear in the Table of Contents below the title and authorship information

 - Main body of paper.

-NEW!
 Please note that all manuscripts must contain an explicit and clear discussion of the study's practical implications.
 (If applicable, state explicit design recommendations or principles).

 - Key points: A list of key points in bullet form, inserted prior to the References list